Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Learning State Representation without Auxiliary Models}

-Improving the quality of the state representation can be done without additional objectives\marginpar{ No \hbox{Auxiliary} \hbox{Models}}.
-An example is the work of \cite{merckling2020state} where the Behavioural Cloning (BC) \cite{torabi2018behavioral} loss was used for training the encoder.
-Two consecutive state embeddings were concatenated to form the vector that was fed to the DRL networks.
-A similar approach was used by \cite{shang2021reinforcement} where consecutive state embeddings from a stack of frames were concatenated together with their latent flows, i.e. the difference of pairs of consecutive embedding, to form the augmented state vector that was used by the DRL algorithm.
-The authors of \cite{xu2020cocoi} proposed a framework for learning a context representation using the history of image stacks and force sensor readings for learning to push objects using a robot arm in combination with Qt-Opt\footnote{Q-learning for continuous state and action spaces.} \cite{kalashnikov2018scalable}.
-The context representation was concatenated with the encoder features and fed to the DRL algorithm.
+Improving the quality of the state representation can be done without auxiliary models\marginpar{ No \hbox{Auxiliary} \hbox{Models}}.
+An example is the work of \cite{merckling2020state} where the Behavioral Cloning \cite{torabi2018behavioral} loss was used for training the encoder.
+Two consecutive latent states were concatenated to form the vector that was fed to the \acrshort{drl} networks.
+A similar approach was used by \cite{shang2021reinforcement} where consecutive latent states from a stack of frames were concatenated together with their latent flows, i.e. the difference of pairs of consecutive latent states, to form the augmented state vector that was used by the \acrshort{drl} algorithm.
+The authors of \cite{xu2020cocoi} proposed a framework for learning a context representation using the history of image stacks and the readings from a force sensor to learn how to push objects using a robot arm in continuous and discrete action spaces.
+The context representation was concatenated with the encoder features and fed to the \acrshort{drl} algorithm.
+Eventually, the authors of \cite{parisi2022unsurprising} show that pre-training the encoder on rich computer vision datasets is sufficient for learning good features for control.